“A grand tour of the outer loops at Casa Grande Mountain, including the Ridgeline Trail.”

 — MTB Project Staff

-Casa Grande Mountain has a nice network of trails built by AmeriCorps*NCCC crews over the last couple of years.
-There are easy trails and hard trails and something for everyone.
+Casa Grande Mountain has a nice network of trails built by AmeriCorps NCCC crews over the last couple of years.
+There are both easy trails and hard trails.
 The rides lower down on the slopes are the easiest.
-Higher up trails get harder and narrower.
+Higher up, the trails get harder and narrower.
 You can ride the whole east side of the range.
-There is no trail yet on the west side for bikes although a really rough and downed cactus strewn trail can be found at the south end.
-No water but outhouses for the desperate.
+There is no trail yet on the west side for bikes, although a really rough and cactus-strewn trail can be found at the south end.
+No water, but outhouses for the desperate.

 Need to Know

 Bring water and sunscreen.
-Ride in winter; avoid the summers.
+Ride in winter; avoid the summer heat.

-The Ridge Trail - Moderate is the most difficult trail here.
-It includes elevation gains, some drops, large rocks and narrow path.
+The Ridge Trail is the most difficult trail here.
+It includes elevation gain, some drops, large rocks, and narrow path.